You started a blog.

 - A Blogger you look up to accepted your Guest Post?
 Write it down!

 - You got your first client through your Blog?
 Write it down!

-So when you are feeling low, look though your achievements and give yourself a pat on the back.
+So when you are feeling like quitting, look though your achievements and give yourself a pat on the back.

 Do not lose hope when things don’t go your way.